Skip to content

 This guide addresses common operational issues encountered when deploying or running the Apheris Hub.
 For each scenario, recommended actions and example commands are provided.

-To diagnose most issues, review the Hub container logs:
+To diagnose most issues, review the Hub logs:

 docker logs apheris-hub